oracle/macaron/docs/source/pages/using.rst

 - `micronaut-core.html <../_static/examples/micronaut-projects/micronaut-core/analyze_with_sbom/micronaut-core.html>`__
 - `micronaut-core.json <../_static/examples/micronaut-projects/micronaut-core/analyze_with_sbom/micronaut-core.json>`__

+'''''''''''''''''''''''''''
+Analyzing more dependencies
+'''''''''''''''''''''''''''

+In some cases the dependencies that Macaron discovers lack a direct connection to a repository for it to analyze.
+To improve results in these instances, the Repository Finding feature can be enabled.
+This feature makes use of a dependency's identifying information that can be found using the package registries located on the Internet.

+.. note:: The Repository Finding feature currently only works for Java projects via SCM meta data found within artifact POM files.

+This feature is enabled by default.
+To disable, or configure its behaviour in other ways, a custom ``defaults.ini`` should be passed to Macaron during execution.
+Under the ``repofinder.java`` header, five options exist: ``find_repos``, ``artifact_repositories``, ``repo_pom_paths``, ``find_parents``, ``artifact_ignore_list``.
+These options behave as follows:

+- ``find_repos`` (Values: True or False) - Enables or disables the Repository Finding feature.
+- ``artifact_repositories`` (Values: List of URLs) - Determines the remote artifact repositories to attempt to retrieve dependency information from.
+- ``repo_pom_paths`` (Values: List of POM tags) - Determines where to search for repository information in the POM files.
+E.g. scm.url.
+- ``find_parents`` (Values: True or False) - When enabled, the Repository Finding feature will also search for repository URLs in parents POM files of the current dependency.
+- ``artifact_ignore_list`` (Values: List of GAs) - The Repository Finding feature will skip any artifact in this list.
+Format is "GroupId":"ArtifactId".
+E.g. org.apache.maven:maven

+.. note:: Finding repositories requires at least one remote call, adding some additional overhead to an analysis run.

 -------------------------------------
 Analyzing a locally cloned repository
 -------------------------------------

 If you have a local repository that you want to analyze, Macaron also supports running the analysis against a local repository.
+''''''''''''''''''
 Assume that the dir tree at the local repository has the following components:

 .. code-block:: shell